javascript-studio/studio-log/README.md

 - `logger.muteAll(topic)`: Mute the given topic in all namespaces.
 - `logger.out(stream)`: Configure the output stream to write logs to.
 Defaults to `process.stdout`.
+- `logger.transform(stream)`: Configure a transform stream to format logs.
+The given stream must be in `objectMode`.
-- `logger.basic()`: Returns a transform stream that applies basic formatting and serializes the data object.
+- `logger.basic()`: Returns a transform stream in `objectMode` that applies basic formatting and serializes the data object.
-- `logger.fancy()`: Returns a transform stream that formats logs for the command line with colors as specified below.
+- `logger.fancy()`: Returns a transform stream in `objectMode` that formats logs for the command line with colors as specified below.
+- `logger.reset()`: Resets everything to the defaults.

 ## Topics

+Instead of log levels, this logger uses a set of topics to categorize, format and filter logs.
+Unlike log levels, topics are not ordered by severity.

 These topics are available: